 City Region and Growth Deals have now been announced for every part of Scotland, with the Scottish Government investment totalling more than £1.6 billion.

 There are six City Region Deals and six Regional Growth Deals in Scotland.
+A map shows the areas each deal covers.

 Glasgow City Region